Complete Guide for Using Barbary Plante

 2. Sowing by Transplant or Seed of Forest, Fruit, and Ornamental Trees

-1. Prepare the Hole: Make a hole of 5 cm to 30 cm (2 to 12 inches) depth, depending on the size of the plant.
+1. Prepare the Hole: Make a hole 5 to 30 cm (2 to 12 inches) deep, depending on the size of the plant.

 2. Product Application: Place the recommended dose of Barbary Plante at the bottom of the hole.